 Intelligent business people that run small and medium-sized business are still ignorant about digital marketing.
 I don’t mean ignorant in a malicious way because these are typically intelligent people (like someone who didn’t know that a new iPhone just came out).
 I meet with them every week and a majority of them either are grossly misinformed or have been burnt in the past by an “SEO” or “Social Media” company.
 Those burns still hurt so instead of educating themselves, most of them continue to make bad decisions when it comes to digital marketing.

 I’ve been meeting with the upper management of a fast-growing industrial manufacturing company here in Dallas regarding upgrading their website and on-going digital marketing.
-Because they are friends of mine, they asked me to look at the proposals they’ve been getting.
+Because they are friends of mine, they frequently ask me to look at the proposals they get.

 What I saw shocked me